hidsh/uso-duino/README.md

 # How to write firmware

-1. Push 'UPLOAD' button on IDE with pressing 'RESET' on Arduino
+1. Push 'UPLOAD' button on IDE with pressing 'RESET' on うそ-duino
 2. Release 'RESET' button
 3. New firmware is started running when you get message 'Done uploading.' on IDE